Requires: Base Development System

 - Display assemblies in memory for project—Specifies the project whose loaded assemblies appear in the assembly table.

-- CLR Version—Indicates the version of the Common Language Runtime (CLR) that LabVIEW is currently using to load .NET assemblies.
-LabVIEW cannot load an assembly that targets a version of the CLR that is later than the version displayed in this field.
-To load an assembly that targets the CLR 4.0, you must configure LabVIEW to load .NET 4.0 assemblies.
+- CLR Version—Indicates the version of the Common Language Runtime (CLR) that LabVIEW currently uses to load .NET assemblies.
+LabVIEW cannot load an assembly that targets a version of the CLR other than the version displayed in this field.
+To load a mixed-mode assembly that targets the CLR 2.0, you must configure LabVIEW to load .NET assemblies that target the CLR 2.0.

 - List of Assemblies—Lists identifying information for each assembly in memory that is referenced by the project you selected in the Display assemblies in memory for project list.
 Use this information to verify that LabVIEW is loading the desired versions of your assemblies.